produgenesis/site/_posts/2018-01-26-chema-presentacion.md

 ---
 ¡Todavía no me he presentado!

-<quote>Pleased to meet you
+<quote>"Pleased to meet you
 Hope you guess my name
 But what's puzzling you
-Is the nature of my game
+Is the nature of my game"
 </quote>

 Sympathy for the Devil-Sus satánicas majestades, los Rolling.